nndr229/lightsOutGame/README.md

 # lightsOutGame
 Lights out Game using React.The Game works but is not winnable.
-Have to add that logic.
+Have to add that feature.